cheunste/notes/avr/notes.md

 1) Copy the module.h and module.c file into your project directory
 2) #include module.h at the top of your code
 3) Add the .c file to your make file as extra source to be compile

+## Digital logic

+- This is used for shit like pressing a button and sending the signal to high or low
+- You have to set up the AVR's DDR and PORT to be on input mode and set for internal pull up
+- To read the value of a single bit in the register, you use bitwise AND

+ex: reading PD2
+//Note that ( 1 << 2) creates 00000100
+//So the below will get you the status of PD2 if (PIND & (1 << 2)){
+  doStuff();
+}

+### Changing States

+- Depending on application, you might have an event that triggers whenever a button is pushed.
+- However, you don't want the event to trigger on and off when the button is held.
+- In this case, you need to have an additional statement to determine whether the button is held or not and then depending on that condition, trigger the event or not

+### Debouncing

+- Sometimes, buttons get stuck and the contact is still intact for a few ms and as a result, your event is getting triggered even though you're not pressing a button
+- To solve this, you can just wait a few ms, or add a cap between the two contacts of a switch to force the voltage to rise slowly.
+But...it is cheaper to do it in code

+### Push Button Checklist

+- Do the following if you have plans on using a push button in your circuit

+1) Set DDR for input. ie (DDRD &=- ~(1 << PD2))
+2) Set the internal pull-up if you don't have a physical pull up (ie PORTD |=(1 << PD2))
+3) Read the button voltage in your code either by...
+  - if statement (ie if(!(PIND & (1 <<PD2))) )
+  - using a macro (ie bit_is_clear(PIND, PD2))
+4) Think about whether you want something to happen while the button is pressed or when it becomes pressed.
+Store the previous state and test for changes if needed
+5) If you're trying to detect a single button-press event, consider debouncing and wait a few ms and test if the btn is still pressed